sg893052/sonic-buildimage/L2/Reserved Vlan/Reserved Vlan range.md

 ## 2.1 Functional Requirements

-- When a feature needing reserved- lan is enabled, it will try and pickup a not-in-use vlan from the default range.
+- When a feature needing reserved-vlan is enabled, it will try and pickup a not-in-use vlan from the default range.
 If not available user must
 	- Free up a vlan from that range OR
 	- Change the reserved vlan range
 	- Until either of the above is setup, the feature will not function.

 - When a feature needing reserved vlan is enabled and it finds a vlan in the range, it is responsible for creating that vlan using the internal VLAN manager provided interface.
 The feature is responsible for create/delete/modifies port-membership for that vlan.

+- Default reserved VLAN range would be <3967-4094>.

 - All show commands will necessarily inform the user of any vlan usage within the current reserved vlan range and urge to move the use to a different vlan.

-- There will also be be warnings and syslog message (if a vlan in reserved range is in use) that indicate that upon a migration to a future release, all user created config within the reserved vlan range will be deleted as part of migration.
+- There will also be be warnings and syslog message (if a vlan in the reserved range is in use) that indicate that upon a migration to a future release, all user created config within the reserved vlan range will be deleted as part of migration.

 - User creation of vlans in reserved range will be blocked.
 But if a vlan is in use already (as part of migrated config), additional config on that vlan will be allowed.